mieven/BAIS-3250-Final-Project/README.md

 ## Jupyter Notebook
 Our Jupyter notebook analyzes the relationship between movie ratings and box office performance using data from multiple sources.
 It includes data cleaning, exploratory visualizations, and regression models to evaluate whether higher ratings predict greater revenue and many other analysis questions.
 The notebook aims to uncover key factors that influence a film’s commercial success beyond just critical acclaim.

+## Data Dictionary
+The data dictionary provides a comprehensive view of movies by combining financial data—such as budget, domestic gross, and worldwide earnings—with critic and audience ratings from major platforms like Rotten Tomatoes, IMDb, and Metacritic.
+It also includes descriptive details such as genre, runtime, studio, director, and awards, offering rich context for analysis.
+This allows for in-depth exploration of how different factors influence a movie’s critical reception and commercial success.